 - Miriam Y. Katagum, Minister of State, Ministry of State for Industry, Trade and Investment, Nigeria

-He earned a bachelor's degree in economics from the State University of Rio de Janeiro (UERJ) and continued his education to earn both, a master’s degree and PhD (ABD) in economics from the University of California, Los Angeles.
+Da Costa earned a bachelor's degree in economics from the State University of Rio de Janeiro (UERJ) and continued his education to earn both, a master’s degree and PhD (ABD) in Economics from the University of California, Los Angeles.